What Is Suboxone And What Is It Used For?

 Suboxone is made up of buprenorphine and naloxone and used in medication-assisted therapy to treat opioid addictions to drugs like heroin, oxycodone, hydrocodone, morphine, fentanyl, codeine, and others.
 Buprenorphine is an opioid partial agonist responsible for treating the symptoms of opioid withdrawal.
 Naloxone is an opioid partial antagonist used to counter the effects of narcotic drugs.

-Suboxone abuse frequently occurs with people who have previously abused other opioids.
-Abuse is defined as a pattern of use where the person using the drug puts themselves in harm’s way by either the method or frequency of use.
-Here are a few ways people abuse Suboxone:
+Suboxone use frequently occurs with people who have previously used other opioids.
+Use is defined as a pattern of use where the person using the drug puts themselves in harm’s way by either the method or frequency of use.
+Here are a few ways people use Suboxone:

 - using more than what’s directed.